Elite Broker in L.A. Joins Indie Firm After Four Years at Morgan Stanley

 Large wirehouses such as Morgan Stanley and Merrill Lynch in recent years have curbed servicing wealthy customers outside the U.S. because of regulatory and legal requirements aimed at preventing money laundering.

-Souma’s arrival as “an important step as Insigneo continues to grow its US-based advisor network,” the firm said in its press release.
-Souma is its first affiliated broker in California.
+Souma’s arrival is “an important step as Insigneo continues to grow its US-based advisor network,” the firm said in its press release, noting that he was its first advisor in California.

 Souma has named his new business Galliott Capital Advisors, according to his LinkedIn profile, which directs readers to a photo of a yacht (a galliott is a small boat), and articles about buying ranches, armored cars and private security services.